Anne Robinson

-Anne Josephine Robinson (born 26 September 1944) is an English television presenter and journalist.
-She was the host of BBC game show The Weakest Link (2000–2017).
-She presented the Channel 4 game show Countdown from June 2021 to July 2022, taking over from Nick Hewer.
-She left the programme on 13 July 2022 after recording 265 episodes.
+Anne Josephine Robinson (born 26 September 1944) is a British journalist and television presenter, best known as the host of BBC game show The Weakest Link from 2000 to 2012, and again in 2017 for a one-off celebrity special for Children in Need.
+She presented the BBC consumer affairs programme Watchdog for a total of 15 years, from 1993 to 2001 and again from 2009 to 2015.
+Robinson hosted the Channel 4 game show Countdown from June 2021 to July 2022, taking over from Nick Hewer.
+She left the programme on 13 July 2022 after one year, recording a total of 265 episodes.

 Early life

-Robinson was born in Crosby, Lancashire, on 26 September 1944 and is of British Irish descent.
+Robinson was born in Crosby, Lancashire, on 26 September 1944 and is of British and Irish descent.
 Her father was a schoolteacher.
 Her mother, Anne Josephine (née Wilson), was an agricultural businesswoman from Northern Ireland, where she was the manager of a market stall.
 When she came to England, she married into her husband's family of wholesale chicken dealers, and sold rationed rabbit following the Second World War.
 She inherited the family market stall in Liverpool and transformed it into one of the largest wholesale poultry dealing businesses in the north of England.

 Brought up initially at the family home in Crosby, Robinson attended a private Roman Catholic convent boarding school in Hampshire, Farnborough Hill Convent, now known as Farnborough Hill.
 She was hired as a chicken gutter and saleswoman during the holidays in the family business, before taking office jobs at a law firm.
 The family spent their summers on holiday in France, often at the Carlton Hotel in Cannes.

 Career

 Early career

 On leaving school, Robinson chose journalism over training for the theatre.
 After working in a news agency, she arrived in London in 1967 as the first young female trainee on the Daily Mail.
 Robinson's mother's going-away present to her daughter was an MG sports car and a fur coat.
-Robinson secured a permanent position as a result of scooping the details of the story of Brian Epstein's death from being a family friend of the Liverpool solicitor handling the legalities, offering him a ride to Euston railway station when he could not find an available taxi.
+Robinson secured a permanent position as a result of scooping the details of the story of Brian Epstein's death from being a family friend of Rex Makin, the Liverpool solicitor handling the legalities, offering him a ride to Euston railway station when he could not find an available taxi.

 Her work became more uncomfortable for her when she met and fell in love with the deputy news editor, Charles Wilson; the couple married in 1968, but he subsequently had to terminate her employment because of the marriage.
 Robinson joined The Sunday Times.
 In 1977, her inability to hand in her copy due to an alcohol-related incident led to her contract being terminated by The Sunday Times.
 She then began working for the Liverpool Echo.